wombleton/gitlaw-nz/acts/F/Family Proceedings Act 1980.md

     *   (b) does not include Australia

-    _counsellor_ means---

-    *   (a) a person---

-        *   (i) nominated by an approved marriage or civil union guidance organisation or counselling organisation; or

-        *   (ii) nominated by a court from a list of counsellors prepared by an officer of the court appointed under [section 8(2)][269] of the Family Courts Act 1980,---

-    to act as a counsellor under this Act; or

-    *   (b) a counsellor or counselling supervisor appointed pursuant to the [Family Courts Act 1980][270]

     _country_ includes any State, territory, province, or other part of a country

     _court_, in [Part 8][176], includes any body or person exercising judicial functions, outside New Zealand, in relation to maintenance orders